 When should you use Hibernate Mode with your Laptop?

 You consume less power than sleep mode when you use hibernation mode.
-If you want to close down your laptop while you sleep, it is a lot better to use hibernate than sleep.
-Of course, it will take longer for your laptop to resume where you left off as it has to load all of your applications and files into memory.
+Therefore, if you want to close down your laptop while you sleep, it is a lot better to use hibernate than sleep.
+But, of course, it will take longer for your laptop to resume where you left off as it has to load all of your applications and files into memory.